Blog Legally: 5 Legal Pages Your Website MUST Have

 Click here to visit The FTC About Page and learn more.

 Organizations such as the FTC exist to protect the rights of consumers.
 To make sure your blog is legal, your site’s Privacy Policy must be legal and appropriate for your particular case.
-That’s where PrivacyPolicies.com comes in: a legal service that generates personalized legal documents for bloggers and website owners quickly at an affordable price.
+That’s when PrivacyPolicies.com becomes critical.
+PrivacyPolicies is a legal service that generates personalized legal documents for bloggers and website owners quickly at an affordable price.
 Check PrivacyPolicies.com here!

 Privacy & Electronic Communications Regulations (PECR) — The UK’s Independent Authority

-The Privacy and Electronic Communications Regulations (PECR) cover several areas related to consumer law and the several practices of data collection in the UK, ranging from the procedure of collecting emails and practicing email marketing, to data collection used by third-party services such as Google Analytics.
+The Privacy and Electronic Communications Regulations (PECR) cover several areas related to consumer law and the several practices of data collection in the UK, ranging from the procedure of collecting emails and practicing email marketing to data collection used by third-party services such as Google Analytics.
 In addition to customer information collected in payment processing.

 The Privacy and Electronic Communications Regulations (PECR) sit alongside the Data Protection Act and the UK GDPR.
 They give people specific privacy rights in relation to electronic communications.